Stochastic Processes under Parameter Uncertainty: Proof of the Strong Markov Selection Principle: Theorem

 \section{Proof of the Strong Markov Selection Principle: Theorem \ref{theo: strong Markov selection}}

-The proof of the strong Markov selection principle is based on some fundamental ideas of Krylov \cite{krylov1973selection} for Markovian selection as worked out in the monograph \cite{stroock2007multidimensional} of Stroock and Varadhan.
-The main technical steps in the argument are to establish stability under conditioning and pasting of a suitable sequence of correspondences.
-Hereby, we adapt the proof of \cite[Theorem 2.19]{CN22b} to our more general and more abstract framework.
+The proof of the strong Markov selection principle is based on some fundamental ideas of Krylov \cite{krylov1973selection} on Markovian selections as worked out in the monograph \cite{stroock2007multidimensional} by Stroock and Varadhan.
+The main technical steps in the argument are to establish stability under conditioning and pasting for a suitable sequence of correspondences.
+Hereby, we adapt the proof of \cite[Theorem 2.19]{CN22b} to our more general framework.

 This section is split into two parts.
 In the first, we study some properties of the correspondence \(\cK\) and thereafter, we finalize the proof.